p-prompang5117/herb-recognizer/README.md

 # herb-recognizer
-This is a repository for Herb Recognition Application CE-38
+This is a repository for Herb Recognition Application CE-38 Last update2